Redesign of the international Timetabling Process (TTR)

 Of course, the TTR project team provides all required information to the stakeholders concerned.
-Therefore, we will present this subject at the various European meetings with connection to timetabling.
+Therefore, we will present this subject at various European meetings connected to timetabling.
 You may contact the TTR project team regarding the next possibility to get this information first hand.

-More information about TTR and its impact on other railway stakeholders can be requested at the TTR Team.
+More information about TTR and its impact on other railway stakeholders can be requested from the TTR Team.

 Sales & Timetabling Manager